phnx-im/docs/src/spec/queuing_service.md

 This endpoint allows a remote QS to enqueue a [fan-out message](glossary.md#fan-out-message).

-The (receiving) QS decrypts the ciphertext and checks if the client record exists.
+The (receiving) QS decrypts the ciphertext and checks if the QS client record exists.
 If it doesn't, it responds to the sending QS with the following message.

 ```rust
 struct QueueDeleted {